StefFrustagli/sfrustagli-freelance-journalist/README.md

 My intention was to design a simple and minimalistic website, with essential information easily accessible.

 The primary goal was to provide a showcase of my work to editors.
-Considering their busy schedules, I made the 'Selected writings' section the site homepage.
+Considering their busy schedules, I wanted my work to be immediately accessible, so I made the 'Selected writings' section the site homepage.
 Also, to attract visitors' attention, I wanted the hero image to be the largest part of the page.
-I added a few lines from my articles as a teaser, and used a bright colour palette to make the page visually appealing.
+I added a few lines from my articles as a teaser, and used a bright colour palette (most notably, a vibrant emerald green) to make the page visually appealing.

 ### Website's goals